8 Best Renters Insurance Companies in Texas of 2026

 Does the Law Require Renters Insurance in Texas?

 Renters insurance is not required by law in Texas.
-However, some landlords may require it for you to live in their building.
+However, some landlords may require you to live in their building.
 They will ask for it as part of your lease.

 Your landlord will have insurance, but that’s used exclusively to protect the landlord’s building, such as the exterior and common areas, such as elevators, entrance halls, or lobbies.